Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Buildings placeability grid rendering distance was increased
 - New placement ghosts system that supports custom addons and linking (all models with custom addons now have proper placement ghosts)
 - Ships and floating buildings can now be frozen
+- Small and medium stones will not block buildings during placement and will be removed after

 Maps:
 - Northland version of Yggdrasil map added